of Student Involvement & Leadership and Campus Recreation

 Beth joined Student Involvement & Leadership in the fall of 2003 after serving as an Assistant Director of Career Services since the fall of 1999; she has also spent summers as Assistant Director to the Orientation program.
 In her current role, Beth oversees leadership development initiatives and provides support to UAlbany student organizations.
 She is also the Faculty Advisor to Five Quad Volunteer Ambulance Service.

-Pamela Malatesta is responsible for the oversight of campus programming, including UAlbany’s Danes After Dark late-night programming initiative, serves as the University advisor to the Student Association Senate and Programming Department, and coordinates the office's marketing and outreach.
+Pamela Malatesta is responsible for the oversight of campus programming, including UAlbany’s Danes After Dark late-night programming initiative, serving as the University advisor to the Campus Programming Board, the Student Association Senate and the Student Association Programming Department, and coordinating the office's marketing and outreach.
 A member of the Student Success Assessment Council, Pamela assists the Director in the overall assessment of office initiatives, goals, and programs.
 Pamela came to the University in 2006 in the Office of the Vice President for Student Success after receiving her bachelor of arts in English literature from the University of Massachusetts Dartmouth.
 She joined the Office of Student Involvement & Leadership in 2007 and in 2008 completed her master of arts degree in education administration and policy study at the University at Albany.
-Pamela holds memberships in Omicron Delta Kappa National Leadership Honor Society and NASPA - Student Affairs Administrators in Higher Education.
+Pamela holds memberships in Omicron Delta Kappa National Leadership Honor Society, National Association for Campus Activities, and NASPA - Student Affairs Administrators in Higher Education.

 When a student visits the office for the first time, she is usually the go-to person - knowledgeable in current activities sponsored by the office and throughout campus.
 Prior to coming to the University she worked for the Department of Labor.